joaquinOnSoft/OTMMFraudMediaAnalysis/README.md

 # Media Management Administration

-In order to store the Fraud Media Analysis information you must create some metadata.
+In order to store the Fraud Media Analysis (FMA) information you must create some metadata.

 ## Create a Tabular Metadata table: FRAUD_MEDIA_ANALYSIS_TAB

 1. Access to TEAMS (<OTMM_SERVER>/teams)
 2. Browse to **Metadata > Custom table editor** at the top menu
-3. Click on **Tabular Metadata tables** at the left menu
+3. Click on **Metadata tables** at the left menu
-4. Click on **New Tabular Metadata table** button
+4. Click on **New Metadata table** button
 5. Create a new table called: **FRAUD_MEDIA_ANALYSIS_TAB**
 6. Add two new fields:
    * **NO_METADATA** (CHARACTER) (Nullable)